emi-dm/ADK-Arxiv/README.md

 - If you use any API keys or secrets, add them here and never commit your `.env` file to version control.
 - The project will automatically load variables from `.env` if you use packages like `python-dotenv`.

 ## Usage
-- The agent uses geolocation, so it requires an Internet connection.
 - Ollama and the `qwen3:8b` model must be running locally for the agent to work.
 - If the city is not found or the API does not respond, a friendly error message is returned.
 - If you need to use API keys, set them in the `.env` file as shown above.